osulp/bepress-ojs-xslt/README.md

 - For ease of execution, it is recommended to save the CSV to the same directory as the Python csv_to_xml.py script.

 5. __Update local data configuration file.__

+- The `local_data.xml` file serves as a config or helper file for XSLT processing with `convert_bepressDC_to_PKPnative.xsl`.
+The XSLT will lookup project-specific information in the config file when processing the metadata, including:
+    - The `document_type` value that indicates an issue-level record;
+    - Values for default authorship, to use where no author is listed for an item;
+    - Section metadata to be associated with each document_type value in the source data.
+- Sample values from the OLAQ migration project are populated.
+Users should replace the OLAQ sample values between element tags with their own values.
+- Additional instructions are provided within the file.

 - - - - -